 When ordering a Starter System, appropriate frequency assignments must be obtained by contacting the CDO or, when assigned, the appropriate COMC.
 To insure proper frequency coordination, please provide the latitude and longitude of the incident to de-conflict with existing incidents or other agency frequency assignments.
+Please contact the CDO before placing a request for a 004390 Starter System.

-Each GACC accommodates up to four (4) Starter Systems in pre-position during their established fire season.
+NIRSC accommodates each GACC with up to four (4) Starter Systems in pre-position during their established fire season.
 This is to provide faster delivery time of the equipment to the incidents located within the GACC.
-The CDO must be contacted when an order for a Starter System is received for an incident.
+The CDO must be contacted by the GACC when an order for a Starter System is received for an incident.
 The CDO or COMC will identify which pre-positioned Starter System (if any) will be assigned to the incident, based on availability and frequency conflicts.
-A replacement (backfill) Starter System may be requested after commitment of a pre-positioned Starter System.
-Replacement Starter Systems orders may not be filled where congestion of spectrum is an issue.
-In these instances, special frequency Starter Systems will be built on an as needed basis and shipped directly to the incident.
+A replacement (backfill) Starter System may be requested by the GACC after commitment of a pre-positioned Starter Systems orders may not be filled where congestion of spectrum is an issue.
+In these instances, special frequency Starter Systems will be built on an as needed basis and shipped directly to the incident from NIRSC.

-Note: Not all incidents require a 4390 Starter System to provide incident communications.
+Not all incidents require a 4390 Starter System to provide incident communications.
 Contact the CDO or COMC to determine the required and appropriate incident communications needs.